sumnerevans/sumnerevans.com/content/about.md

 [Can/Am Technologies](https://canamtechnologies.com/) as a software developer
 during high school.
 (See my [portfolio][1] for more info).

-When I'm not working, I enjoy playing soccer, volleyball, and I've been getting into racquetball lately.
-During high school, I won the FRCCA State Championship with Denver Eagles my senior year.
-I am also a 3rd Degree Black Belt in ATA Taekwondo and I have won multiple state titles.
+When I'm not working, I enjoy playing soccer, volleyball, and racquetball.
+I also train in ATA Taekwondo where I earned my 3rd Degree Black Belt.
+During high school, I won the FRCCA State Championship with Denver Eagles my senior year, and won multiple state titles in Taekwondo.

 This site is the place to get updates on my life.
 I maintain a [blog](/) here where I post occasionally.
 I post about my travels, technology, education,